matejjelic/coding-banana-wordpress/_posts/2018-10-12-building-metal-brushless-wltoys-a979-from-scratch.md

 <h1>My upgrading history</h1>
 <em>Stupidity #1: Don't be lazy (like me) and always have a proper toolkit for replacing or repairing your car...</em>
 <h2>So... the parts... and history</h2>
-My first upgrade was my rear left wheel seat.
+The first upgrade I did was the rear left wheel seat.
 After not that high jump in a skate-park, the seat simply broke in half.
 I decided to replace it with a metal part, so I ended up buying two rear seats.

 Later on, the car ran just fine - but the runtime was always short.
 So I decided to upgrade the battery too.
 After a saga of ordering where all my LiPo battery orders from overseas were rejected due to EU regulations, I finally screwed up by buying a <a href="https://hobbyking.com/en_us/zippy-compact-5000mah-2s-25c-lipo-pack.html?___store=en_us">too powerful battery from Hobbyking</a>.
 The battery was too large, the plug was incompatible, the discharge rate was high too (25 C) and I am not sure about the amount of current (A), but it was probably larger it should have been.
 How do I know?
 Well...
 I soldered the JST plug to my battery, but then it burned my ESC/Receiver.